-BUT, the public body will not necessarily receive the exact cost of work created in the past year - they could receive more or less than the potential grant depending on the potential of the public body to create work and the imperative to inject funding into poorer municipal areas.
+BUT, the public body will not necessarily receive the exact cost of work created in the past year in line with the FTEs reported.
+The grant is allocated proportionally depending on the performance of all eligible public bodies.

-So the next step in the model is determining how much of the "grant allocation" a public body can receive by applying an adjustment factor to consider potential, need and special considerations for poorer areas.
+The next step in the model is determining how much of the "grant allocation" a public body can receive by applying an adjustment factor to consider potential, need and special considerations for poorer areas.